manjeetsaggi/drupal-6-modules/rsvp/README.txt

    4. Disable the WYSIWYG editor for the "guests you like to invite" / "Add guests" textarea which is part of the "manage guests" form when creating an invitation.
-   The Wysiwyg editor should be disabled by default(Tested with FcK).
+   The Wysiwyg editor should be disabled for those fields by default(Tested with FcK).
+If the editor is visible, Please exclude field "edit-recipients" in the editors settings manually.